ga-wdi-boston/git-basics-assessment/diagnostic.md

 2. What do you do after cloning a repository, but before starting work?

-    Chnge directories into the repository directory.
+    Change directories into the repository directory.

 3. What command do we use to create a new branch?
 Name this branch `response` in your answer.